 The only method to successfully navigate your way through the complexity is to have a team of experts who are the best at what they do.
 The question is, who is the best financial advisor for lottery winners?
-I’ve specialized in financial planning and investment management for sudden wealth recipients for over two decades, but if I won the lottery tomorrow, you can bet one of the first things I’d do is build my advisory team.
+I’ve specialized in financial planning and investment management for sudden wealth recipients for over 24 years, but if I won the lottery tomorrow, you can bet one of the first things I’d do is build my advisory team.
 There is too much at stake not to have the best minds and latest strategies available to you.

 So often when I start working with a sudden wealth client months or years after they received their money, I cringe at the tax, legal, or financial strategies they could have employed if only they had better advice.
 If you win the daily scratcher for $1,000 or if you receive a $5,000 insurance settlement, there are limited options of which you can take advantage.
 But if your sudden wealth is significant, there is a whole world of options and strategies that can potentially save you not just a little, but a lot of money.
 How much?
 I once watched a client write a $15 million check to the IRS for federal income tax.
 It sounds like a disaster, but if she hadn’t hired a team of experts, that check would have been closer to $25 million.
 By working with the right specialists, she was able to save close to $10 million of state and federal income tax.
 If her team had been made of a typical CPA, a general business attorney, and a normal financial planner, she would have left millions of dollars on the table.
 That $10 million of “found” money over her life could be worth over $100 million if invested.
 As they say, “A billion here, a billion there, and pretty soon you’re talking about real money.”

 The best financial advisor for lottery winners will work with you even before you receive the money.